ernitron/rename.py/README.md

 Software: works with python 3 (but I guess with 2.7 is ok)

 # USAGE

-    usage: rename.py [-h] [--root ROOT] [-c CONTAINS] [-p PATTERN] [-r REPLACE] [-k SKIP] [-m MATCH] [-x SUFFIX] [-f] [-A] [-C] [-E] [-N] [-D] [-F] [-U] [-L] [-R] [-V] [-O] [-v]
+    usage: rename.py [-h] [--root ROOT] [-c CONTAINS] [-p PATTERN] [-r REPLACE] [-k SKIP] [-s START] [-m MATCH] [-t COUNTER] [-x SUFFIX] [-f] [-A] [-C] [-E] [-N] [-D] [-F] [-U] [-L] [-R] [-V] [-O] [-Y] [-T] [-v]

 rename files

     optional arguments:
-      -h, --help            show this help message and exit --root ROOT
-      -c CONTAINS, --contains CONTAINS
+      -h, --help            show this help message and exit --root ROOT           this will be the root directory -c CONTAINS, --contains CONTAINS
                             check for string in filename; works with -r -p PATTERN, --pattern PATTERN
                             pattern with regex
       -r REPLACE, --replace REPLACE
-                            replace for match string; works with -c and -p -s START, --skip START  start the string from file -k SKIP, --skip SKIP  skip this number of char from file -m MATCH, --match MATCH
+                            replace for match string; works with -c and -p -k SKIP, --skip SKIP  skip this number of char from filename -s START, --start START
+                            delete string from beginning of filename
+      -m MATCH, --match MATCH
-                            apply only to file that match pattern -x SUFFIX, --suffix SUFFIX
+                            apply only to file that match pattern -t COUNTER, --counter COUNTER
+                            initialize with some value the sequence
+      -x SUFFIX, --suffix SUFFIX
-                            apply only file with suffix like .mp3 -f, --force           force to rename otherwise it just print -A, --space           replace space with _
+                            apply only to file with suffix like .mp3 -f, --force           Force to rename (actual do the rename) -A, --space           Replace space with _
-      -C, --camel           CamelCase
+      -C, --camel           Transform filename in CamelCase
-      -E, --endnum          add a 2 digit sequence end of filename -N, --number          add a 2 digit sequence start of filename -D, --directory       apply only to directory
+      -E, --endnum          Add a 2 digit sequence end of filename -N, --number          Add a 2 digit sequence start of filename -D, --directory       Apply only to directory
-      -F, --regular         apply only to regular files -U, --upper           To upper
-      -L, --lower           To lower
-      -R, --recursive       Recursive
+      -F, --regular         Apply only to regular files -U, --upper           Transform filename into upper case -L, --lower           Transform filename into lower case -R, --recursive       Recursive into subdirs
-      -V, --version         print version
+      -V, --version         Print version and die
-      -O, --nocolor         print version
+      -O, --nocolor         Print without color
+      -Y, --yes             Confirm before rename [y/n]
-      -v, --verbose         verbose output
+      -T, --timestamp       prefix with timestamp of file access time -v, --verbose         verbose output

 	Examples:

-    rename.py --start start_of_file --skip 5 --contains This --replace That --number --suffix .mp3 --force
+	rename.py --skip start_of_file --skip 5 --contains This --replace That --number --suffix .mp3 --force
 	would rename a file like: start_of_file1234_Take_This.mp3
                      into: 01-Take_That.mp3

-    rename.py -s start_of_file -p '/This/That/' -k 5 -n -x mp3 -f
+	rename.py -k start_of_file -p '/This/That/' -k 5 -n -x mp3 -f
-    rename.py -s start_of_file -p This -r That -k 5 -n -x mp3 -f
+	rename.py -k start_of_file -p This -r That -k 5 -n -x mp3 -f
 	would do the same

+Sorry but I have nothing to do, did you try with some flags?

 The Pattern and Sub can be REGULAR Expression as they will be feeded into python re.sub(pattern, sub, string) Besides, pattern can be in the form of: